TaqwaRasheed/Fake-News-Detector/README.md

 ## 🙌 Credits

-Made with 💻, 🧠, and a bit of ☕ by Taqwa Rasheed
+Made with 💻, 🧠, and a lot of ☕ by Taqwa Rasheed
 Semester 6
 AI [AI2002] Course